vacp2p/rfc/content/docs/rfcs/38/README.md

    <-- 997 ;; TODO justify
 ```

-The following variables are needed to keep the state of Glacier:
+The following variables are needed to keep the state of Claro:

 ```
 ;; current number of nodes to attempt to query in a round